People / Graduate Students

 Black Cultural Production, Afro-Indigenous Epistemologies, Illegality/Citizenship, Racialized Surveillance

 Bio & Research Interests

-Alan Pelaez Lopez is a doctoral student in the department of Comparative Ethnic Studies.
-At Berkeley, Alan is interested in investigating the ways in which undocumented Black immigrants utilized art (poetry, painting, performance, and photography) to create and/or contest ideas of "citizenship" and "Blackness."
-Through a deeper analysis of Black social movements (from abolitionist movements to now), Alan's work attempts to bridge scholarship of Black citizenship vis-a-vis contemporary scholarship of illegality.
+In scholarship, Alan investigates the ways in which undocumented Black immigrants engage art as a form of protest against the nation-state, the law, and the wider immigrant rights movement.
+Through a deep analysis of aesthetics, articulation, and Afro-Indigenous speech-acts, Alan's work attempts to bridge scholarship of citizenship vis-a-vis contemporary scholarship of illegality.
+They ask: how does art fracture the law?; and what does it mean to speak from a position of illegality and negro-hood?
 Their work is informed by years of community organizing across the U.S. with undocumented queer and trans immigrants from the Caribbean, Latin America, Northern Europe, and Africa.

 Courses Taught or Assisted

 Pelaez Lopez, Alan C. "3 Things I Regret Not Asking From Allies and My Community as an (Un)Documented and Queer Activist."
 The Solidarity Struggle: How People of Color Succeed and Fail at Showing Up for Each Other in the Fight for Freedom.
 Ed.
 Mia McKenzie.
 Oakland: BGD, 2016.
 64-69.
-Print.
+Print..

 Pelaez Lopez, Alan C. "Las Estages of Blackness."
 Bozalta: Arts, Activism, Scholarship.
 Afro Latinidad V. 2 (2016).
 UCLA, 06 July 2016.